-- 1. Establish the spectrum and types of plasma and radio waves associated with Titan and its interaction with Saturn's magnetospheric plasma (and the solar wind). - 2.
-Characterize the escape of thermal plasma from Titan's ionosphere in the downstream wake region. - 3.
-Determine the electron density in the ionosphere of Titan. - 4.
-Determine the spatial and temporal distribution of the electron density and temperature in Titan's ionosphere. - 5 Carry out a definitive search for lightning in Titan's atmosphere during the numerous close flybys of Titan. - 6.
-Search for the existence of radio emissions from Titan.
+1) Establish the spectrum and types of plasma and radio waves associated with Titan and its interaction with Saturn's magnetospheric

+- 2) Characterize the escape of thermal plasma from Titan's ionosphere in the downstream wake region. - 3) Determine the electron density in the ionosphere of Titan. - 4) Determine the spatial and temporal distribution of the electron density and temperature in Titan's ionosphere. - 5) Carry out a definitive search for lightning in Titan's atmosphere during the numerous close flybys of Titan